msheliga1/uriHW19PWATextEd/README.md

 ## Acceptance Criteria
 -----------------------
-Create notes or code snippets with or without an internet connection WHEN I open my application in my editor => I should see a client server folder structure WHEN I run `npm run start` from the root directory, application starts up the backend and serves the client WHEN I run the text editor applcation from my terminal, my JavaScript files have been bundled using webpack WHEN I run my webpack plugins.
+Create notes or code snippets with or without an internet connection WHEN I open my CODE in my CODE editor => I should see a client server folder structure WHEN I run `npm run start` from the root directory, application starts up the backend and serves the client WHEN I run the text editor applcation from my terminal, my JavaScript files have been bundled using webpack WHEN I run my webpack plugins.
 I have a generated HTML file, service worker, and a manifest file